 The new generation is the first to ever grow up in the digital age, which has made their capabilities to learn and implement new tech surpass all others.
 Additionally, growing up with the Internet and limitless tools at their disposal has molded their generation into natural problem solvers.
 When tools fail, the average millennial can think creatively to solve the problem, and when a new tool emerges, it doesn’t take them long to learn and implement the system.
 And, most importantly, a millennial loves a good challenge.

 Millennials have proven over and over that they have immense pride in a job well done.
 They want to be a part of something bigger than themselves, and what’s a better industry to find that purpose.
 For example, taking on the challenge of building a New York City high-rise.
 Like all new recruits, there are always pros and cons.
 When building your strategy, expect millennials to be:

-- Highly self-sufficient at completing daily routine tasks, but may have limited understanding of top down issues.
+- Highly self-sufficient at completing daily routine tasks, but may have a limited understanding of top-down issues.
 They often need specific guidance to tackle multifaceted projects that span long periods of time.

 - In need of work that makes an impact.
 They crave meaningful work, both in the overall success of the company, as well as in their individual jobs.

 - Guilty of short attention spans, especially distracted by the Internet and their phones.
 They often jump from job to job, as opposed to their parents who stuck with one employer for a substantial length of time.